rodolfoksveiga/master_ufsc/README.md

 dummy_data = CreateDummies(raw_data)
 ```

 **5.** Execute the function `SplitData` to split the dataset into a list containing two datasets: training (80%) and testing (20%).
-In this step, both datasets (raw and dummy) were splitted, because the `raw_dataset` (tidy dataset) will be used later to perform the predictions and calculate the accuracy metrics.
+In this step, both datasets (tidy and dummy) were splitted, because the training partition of the `raw_dataset` (tidy dataset) will be used later to perform the predictions and calculate the accuracy metrics.

 ```R
 ## functions